Yimura/Findex/README.md

 I made this tool for people who want a file manager on their server and be able to access their files even if the FTP port is blocked.
 With this you can download, remove files, share them and much more!

-Download the latest FileIndexer version from [here](https://github.com/Y1mura/FileIndexer/archive/master.zip) or clone this project with any git tool.
+Download the latest Findex version from [here](https://github.com/Y1mura/Findex/archive/master.zip) or clone this project with any git tool.

 ## Installation
-1. Download the zip from [here](https://github.com/Y1mura/FileIndexer/archive/master.zip)
+1. Download the zip from [here](https://github.com/Y1mura/Findex/archive/master.zip)
 1. Extract all files
 1. Upload the files with your favourite FTP client
 1. Put the files into your DOC_ROOT of your webserver